 - Membership is by invitation and requires a signed confidentiality agreement.

-- Unique networking opportunities with other corporate funders to develop partnerships, discuss emerging issues and address real-life problems with practical tools, insights and proven action plans.
+- The unique opportunity to engage with other corporate funders to develop relationships, discuss emerging issues and address real-life problems with practical tools, insights and proven action plans.

-- Access to educational materials and training sessions provided by Boston College Center for Corporate Citizenship to enhance both personal and company performance.
+- Invitations to training sessions provided by Boston College Center for Corporate Citizenship to enhance both personal and company performance.

-- Web access to document sharing, best practices, manuals, contracts, applications, reporting requirements, and articles of interest.
+- Web access to document sharing, best practices, manuals, contracts, applications, reporting requirements, articles of interest and more.